canberkileri/HowToLieWithStatisticsWithPython/README.md

-# HowToLieWithStatisticsWithPython
+# How To Lie with Statistics with Python

-How To Lie with Statistics with Python
+This document was written for KaVe's Medium page: https://medium.com/kaveai